MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Functions_CmdletBindingAttribute.md

 The `CmdletBinding` attribute is an attribute of functions that makes them operate like compiled cmdlets written in C#.
 It provides access to the features of cmdlets.

+When you use the `CmdletBinding` attribute, PowerShell automatically adds the Common Parameters.
+You can't create any parameters that use the same names as the Common Parameters.
+For more information, see [about_CommonParameters][02].

 PowerShell binds the parameters of functions that have the `CmdletBinding` attribute in the same way that it binds the parameters of compiled cmdlets.
 The